adosia/adosia-token/README.md

 Once the Adosia platform confirms newly connected IoT hardware to be a legitimate IoT device (ruling out bot connections, platform manipulation, etc.), the respective tentative token allocation will be secured to the connecting user's account with the Adosia IoT Platform.
-All token allocations secured prior to the production release of the ADO smart contract (following Cardano smart contract availability) will be transferable to the respective user's Cardano wallet address upon the release of the ADO smart contract.
+All token allocations secured prior to the production release of the ADO smart contract (following Cardano smart contract availability) will become transferable to the respective user's Cardano wallet address upon the release of the ADO smart contract.

 The Adosia IoT Platform supports ESP8266-based WiFi baseboards which currently include the WEMOS D1R2 and WEMOS D1 Mini WiFi baseboards,